aidanbeck/Entropy/devtools/README.md

     - They die to getting pushed
     - If the player has no tires, and they are adjacent, trigger a "game over" function (access client from barista)

-- Make "Mailbox"
-    - When a package is adjacent to it, delete the package and add a "point"
-    - The point variable should be public, probably stored with truck

 - Make "Tire"
     - distrubutes intendedSteps instead of steps when pushed??
 OR steps + intendedSteps (optional)